MAZE: Data-Free Model Stealing Attack Using Zeroth-Order Gradient Estimation: Introduction

 \section{Introduction}

-Advances in Machine Learning (ML) algorithms such as Deep Neural Networks (DNNs) have enabled the automation of a wide variety of challenging tasks in multiple fields, including computer vision and speech recognition.
-This, in turn, has enabled companies to train and deploy DNN models to create new products and services like intelligent cameras, voice assistants, self-driving cars, and even improve existing products such as recommendation and predictive text.
+\ignore{Advances in Machine Learning (ML) algorithms such as Deep Neural Networks (DNNs) have enabled the automation of a wide variety of challenging tasks in multiple fields, including computer vision and speech recognition.
+This, in turn, has enabled companies to train and deploy DNN models to create new products and services like intelligent cameras, voice assistants, self-driving cars, and even improve existing products such as web search and predictive text.
 Furthermore, several companies currently also offer ML as a service where a user can query a remotely hosted ML model with an input to obtain the output predictions.
-The users of such services typically only have black-box access to the predictions of the model without knowing the model parameters or architecture.
+The users of such services typically only have black-box access to the predictions of the model without knowing the model parameters or architecture.}

-As the performance of ML models scales with the training data~\cite{data}, companies spend a significant amount of money and engineering resources to collect vast amounts of data to train high-performance ML models.
-Protecting the confidentiality of these models is vital both to maintain a competitive advantage as well as preventing the stolen model from being misused by an adversary to compromise security and privacy.
-For example, an adversary can use the stolen model to craft adversarial examples that can fool the model using model evasion attacks~\cite{exp_harness, intrigue, transfer}, establish membership of an individual's record in the training data through membership inference attacks~\cite{membership_inference,yeom2018privacy,nasr2018comprehensive}, and even leak sensitive user data used to train the model through model inversion~\cite{model_inversion,dreaming,zhang2019secret} attacks.
-Thus, ML models are considered valuable intellectual properties and are closely guarded against theft and data leaks.
+The ability of Deep Neural Networks (DNNs) to achieve state of the art performances in a wide variety of challenging computer-vision tasks has spurred the wide-spread adoption of these models by companies to enable various products and services such as self-driving cars, license plate reading, disease diagnosis from medical images, activity classification from images and video, and smart cameras.
+As the performance of ML models scales with the training data~\cite{data}, companies invest significantly in collecting vast amounts of data to train high-performance ML models.
+Protecting the confidentiality of these models is vital for companies to maintain a competitive advantage and to prevent the stolen model from being misused by an adversary to compromise security and privacy.
+For example, an adversary can use the stolen model to craft adversarial examples~\cite{exp_harness, intrigue, transfer}, compromise user membership privacy through membership inference attacks~\cite{membership_inference,yeom2018privacy,nasr2018comprehensive}, and leak sensitive user data used to train the model through model inversion attacks~\cite{model_inversion,dreaming,zhang2019secret}.
+Thus, ML models are considered valuable intellectual properties of the owner and are closely guarded against theft and data leaks.